-In the face of very specific guidelines for single story home following midcentury modern home design principles for a young family of four, Samuel Lamas pulled all the right strings in order to make the dream home come to life.
+In the face of very specific guidelines for a single storey home following midcentury modern design principles for a young family of four, Samuel Lamas pulled all the right strings in order to make the dream home come to life.
 Situated in Lago Sul, Brasilia, it was important that the site would respect the delicate surrounding landscape.

 With a limited budget to work with, authentic low cost materials played a decisive role in shaping the home.
 We reached out to Samuel Lamas to go into detail about the cosy and charming home located in the Brazilian savannah.

 Can you tell us a bit about the story of this house/project and its owners?

 This simple and comfortable home, located in a condominium near Lago Sul in Brasilia, is an efficient, low-cost building owned by a family of public agents who were looking for a home that would offer an enhanced connection with nature and positive cohesion among the family.

 The first meeting we had with the couple and their two young children took place on the 1,600 square meter plot, surrounded by various native species of the Cerrado, Brazil’s savannah.

 What did your clients ask for in their brief?

 They wanted a single-story house inspired by Brasilia Mid-century architecture.
 Since the budget was very limited, the materials had to be cheap and authentic.